ARM-software/abi-aa/buildattr64/buildattr64.rst

 Where the *<id>* is a number representing the version in the context of ``Tag_PAuth_Platform``.

-Combining attribute values of aeabi-pauthabi
+Combining attribute values of aeabi_pauthabi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The partial order is custom.
 Two entities are compabitible if both